Part 3 of 3

 Following are some reputable agencies that handle rentals with whom we have experience:

-As for the "significant exception" to our experiences, we recently broke our tradition of renting homes.
-In May of 2002, we stayed at The Bar Harbor Inn.
-This world-class hotel is located at the foot of Main Street in downtown Bar Harbor, overlooking Frenchman's Bay, directly on the Shore Path.
-Quite simply, it is one of the most well-maintained, well-staffed and beautiful hotels in the world we've ever had the pleasure to visit.
+A few times withing the past few years, we (or our children) broke our tradition of renting homes and stayed at The Bar Harbor Inn.
+This beautiful hotel is located at the foot of Main Street in downtown Bar Harbor, overlooking Frenchman's Bay, directly on the Shore Path.
+It is extremely well-maintained and well-staffed, and our stays have always been a pleasure.
 If you're looking for a very superior stay at a perfect location, you need not look any further than this hotel.
 There are other hotels on the island that we've been told are "very nice" or "comfortable" or "reasonably priced."
 You may want to find those on your own by checking the AAA or Mobil Guides, or checking other online resources.

 Other Things to Do